afsalthaj/fp-generator/docs/appendix.md

 As a quick fix to get things going, we used explicit enqueue and dequeue methods using fs2 itself and that made the app deterministic.

-## Performance of fs2 with scala Stream
+## Performance of fs2 with scala Stream for simple stream usecases.

 * fs2 (FP way) and scala.Stream(not really an FP way) work with different concepts apart from both being streams that don't eat the memory.
 * However, performance cost of going with a sophisticated library like fs2 seem to be higher.